StevenBlack/vocab/million-dollar-words.md

 ### iconography
 Pictorial or symbolic representation of something.
-Cave writings depict ancient cultures by telling stories through pictures; in the same way, urban graffiti often provides the iconography for contempo- rary urban street culture.
+Cave writings depict ancient cultures by telling stories through pictures; in the same way, urban graffiti often provides the iconography for contemporary urban street culture.
 Pronounced EYE-KON-AH-GRAFF-EE.

 ### idem